Further to the two ways of populating a Simulation object with data:

 [3000. , 0. , 0. , 0. ]], dtype=float32)

-Sets of axes in the outer array are “perpendicular”, that is, they result in independent variation.
-For instance, we might have:
+Sets of axes in the outer array are “perpendicular” resulting in independent variations.
+For instance:

 WITH_PERPENDICULAR_AXES = {